bridgecrew-perf6/poop-garden-front/README.md

 ## days 15-16 april 4-5

 a loooong couple of days.
-Ihave really been struggling with different api calls and how to mich multiple together. today i refactored my entire pullstate store into seperate stores for each of the api pulls i need(user info, friends info, and poop profiles) as well as connecting to reselect.
-These 2 together allow me to just pull in what i need from the api when the user first logs in, and then it will be saved there for me to grab what i need from it whenever.
+I have really been struggling with different api calls and how to make multiple together. today i refactored my entire pullstate store into seperate stores for each of the api pulls I need(user info, friends info, and poop profiles) as well as connecting to reselect.
+These 2 together allow me to just pull in what I need from the api when the user first logs in, and then it will be saved there for me to grab what I need from it whenever.
 I was also able to write a function directly in my friends store(took it out later) that grabs the poop information of every friend from their poop profile and saves it their friend profile. tomorrow i think i should finally be able to actually render a friends list

 ## days 17-18 april 6-7

-I have been working a lot with the passing around of my state the last couple of days. i took a function out of my store and put it directly in my component which solved alot of problems.
+I have been working a lot with the passing around of my state the last couple of days. i took a function out of my store and put it directly in my component which solved a lot of problems.
 I am now doing all of my loading from my sign in page.
-I am also adding the user to their own friends list. once the user signs in, i am rendering a friends list, and i can now navgate to the poop statistics tab and see a bar chart of friends including the user. next up is adding a pie chart and then starting to tackle the segments.
+I am also adding the user to their own friends list. once the user signs in, I am rendering a friends list, and I can now navgate to the poop statistics tab and see a bar chart of friends including the user. next up is adding a pie chart and then starting to tackle the segments.

 ## april 8-10